Synopsis

 provides (array)

-An array of “virtual provisions” that this package provides.
+An array of “virtual provisions” this package provides.
 This allows a package to provide dependencies other than its own package name.
 For example, the dcron package can provide cron, which allows packages to depend on cron rather than dcron OR fcron.
-Versioned provisions are also possible, in the name=version format.
-For example, dcron can provide cron=2.0 to satisfy the cron>=2.0 dependency of other packages.

 replaces (array)

-An array of packages that this package should replace, and can be used to handle renamed/combined packages.
+An array of packages this package should replace.
+This can be used to handle renamed/combined packages.
 For example, if the j2re package is renamed to jre, this directive allows future upgrades to continue as expected even though the package has moved.
-Sysupgrade is currently the only pacman operation that utilizes this field, a normal sync will not use its value.
+Versioned replaces are supported using the operators as described in depends.

 options (array)